Alamodome: Other events

 The Alamodome was used as a filming location for the film Selena, a biographical film chronicling the life of Tejano musician Selena.
 It was used as a stand-in for the Astrodome in Houston.

 From July 5 to July 16, 2006, the Alamodome hosted the ELCA Youth Gathering.
 Approximately 40,000 youth and adult leaders attended the event, between the two weeks it was spread.

 On September 10, 1993, Julio César Chávez Sr. challenged Pernell Whitaker for the WBC welterweight boxing championship title.
 The match, infamously, ended in a draw.
 In April 2013, Austin Trout fought the undefeated Canelo Alvarez at the Alamodome.

 The Alamodome hosted the 2015 General Conference Session of Seventh-day Adventists.

+Since 2015, the Alamodome has hosted the University Interscholastic League boys and girls State Basketball Championships.